 Students that lose FSA eligibility due to SAP may appeal the result on the basis of injury or illness, death of a relative, or other special circumstances.
-The appeal must be submitted within one (1) week prior to the next semester start.
+The appeal must be submitted one (1) week prior to the next semester start.
 The SAP Appeal Committee will meet and provide a response to the student within one (1) week of receiving the appeal response.
 At a minimum the SAP Committee will consist of one staff member from each department: Registrar's Office, Student Life, and Financial Aid.
+Students may be required to attend scheduled committee meetings to present appeal.